 Experiential therapy: In addition to the recreational therapies that are discussed in the previous section, the treatment plan for a student who is dealing with alcohol abuse and addiction at Youth Care may also include the following experiential therapies, if the student’s primary therapist determines that participating in such therapies is appropriate and beneficial to the student:

 - Exposure therapy

 - Situational therapy

-Community service activities: All Youth Care students, including those who are receiving treatment for alcohol abuse and addiction, participate in community service activities at least twice each month.
+Community service activities: All students at our treatment center, including those who are receiving treatment for alcohol abuse and addiction, participate in community service activities at least twice each month.
 These activities help students to develop greater empathy and a broader understanding of others, both of which can be beneficial to their recovery and their continued healthy development.
-The following are among the types of community service activities that may be featured during a student’s time at Youth Care:
+The following are among the types of community service activities that may be featured during a student’s time at our alcohol abuse rehab center:

 - Caring for animals at the Humane Society

 Academics: A central tenet of our treatment center’s philosophy is our commitment to providing each student with the opportunity to achieve academic success.
 Our fully accredited academic program helps students to maintain and improve upon their academic progress while in treatment, and our students benefit from working with certified secondary education and special education teachers who have been specifically trained to teach and support adolescents or teens who possess a range of learning abilities.
 Academic objectives are included in all students’ individualized treatment plans, and our services include a full day’s curriculum in a traditional academic setting from 9:00 a.m. to 5:00 p.m. every weekday, with therapeutic interventions being interwoven throughout students’ daily schedules.